-- Stage 1 (Assessment and investigation) – completed within three months of the concerns first being raised with us.
+- Stage 1 (Assessment and investigation) – completed within four months of the concerns first being raised with us.

 - Stage 2 (RVN Preliminary Investigation Committee) – completed within nine months of the concern first being raised with us.

 - Stage 3 (RVN Disciplinary Committee) – hearings scheduled and held within 15 months of the concern first being raised with us.